SFU-CMPT-201/a2-pub/README.md

-# Assignment 2: Bash scripting
+# Assignment 2: Bash Scripting

 A bash script is something that you will encounter quite frequently when you use Linux.
 You can think of it as a task automation tool---it allows you to create a single command that executes